 OKRs present a huge opportunity for organizations to communicate better and make a difference for their employees.
 They ensure everyone is on the same page and moving in sync toward the goals your business wants to accomplish.

-Three key capabilities of OKRs contribute to clarity and team alignment:
+Three key capabilities of OKRs contribute to alignment and clarity:

 - Goal conversations: Objectives help your teams define the most important outcomes, while key results give a clear definition of success.